-- We may monitor and record phone calls and keep them for the purposes of training and quality assurance and to ensure we have an accurate record of instructions.
+- We may monitor and record phone calls and keep them for the purposes of training and service quality assurance and to ensure we have an accurate record of instructions.

 - To provide the services under our terms of business, it may be necessary to transfer you or your employees’ personal data to countries that provide a different level of data protection from Ireland.
 In such circumstances, we will ensure that the relevant country has an adequate level of protection.

 - You must keep secure all security information which you use to access information provided by us, both on your systems and a third party’s.
 Security information may include, but is not limited to passwords, digital identifiers/ certificates.
 You must inform us as soon as you become aware of anyone ceasing to be eligible to access any of our or a third party’s system to which you have access.

 - You must ensure that you have adequate security measures in place (including but not limited to any measures we ask you to take) and that the appropriate measures are in place to secure any information being sent to us electronically.